FAQ

 Some of the aspects we will assess are the datasets that will be made available through the dataspace.
 If you organise your pilots without adding new datasets (not accessible now) it would be too limiting.
 You can also add datasets from third parties, but if you do not have a link to the owners and need to work on the datasets, it seems tricky.
 This said, It is not necessary for all stakeholders involved in data sharing within the data space to be members of the consortium in order for you to access their data.

-• For further guidance on Impact & Sustainability, please refer to the Monitoring and Assessment in the Call for Pilots Manual (available at https://www.ds4sscc.eu/cfp-two ).
+• For further guidance on Impact & Sustainability, please refer to the Monitoring and Assessment in the Call for Pilots Manual (available at https://www.ds4sscc.eu/cfp-three).

 1.Do projects have to contribute to sustainability aspects?
 How?
 Will this be included in the selection criteria?